leodeslf/leaf/summs/ux/dont_make_me_think.md

 A few guidelines for **getting the message across**:

 - **Use as much space as necessary**: it's the main goal, so make sure you *do it well*.
-- **...but don't use any more space than necessary**: if you can, *leave some space* to other things.
+- **...but don't use any more space than necessary**: if you can, *leave some space* for other things.
 - **Don't use a mission statement as a Welcome blurb**: truth is that *nobody cares*.
 - **It's one of the most important things to test**: you can't trust your own judgment, just *people from outside* can tell you what's missing.